Near horizon aspects (and beyond) of acceleration radiation of an atom falling into a large class of static spherically symmetric black hole geometries: GHS black hole and the HBAR entropy

+This is also a new result in our paper.
 Comparing eq.(\ref{1.57}) with eq.(\ref{1.58}), we observe that the rate of change of the entropy misses out important corrections in terms of the area $A_p$ while considering conformal symmetry.
-Interestingly, we observe that in eq.(\ref{1.57}) the last term is similar to that of quantum gravity corrections to the HBAR entropy\cite{OTM} observed for the case of a quantum corrected black hole.
-We also observe that the coefficient of the second term in eq.(\ref{1.58}) gets modified in eq.(\ref{1.57}) due to the consideration of the beyond near horizon approximation.
+Interestingly, we observe that in eq.(\ref{1.57}) the third and fourth terms are similar to that of quantum gravity corrections to the HBAR entropy\cite{OTM} observed for the case of a quantum corrected black hole.
+We also observe that the coefficient of the second term in eq.(\ref{1.58}) gets modified in eq.(\ref{1.57}) and three additional higher order corrections (in terms of area) appear due to the consideration of the beyond near horizon approximation.